 30 Hair Colors for Fall That Will Brighten Your Look *and* Your Day

-After months of lockdown, salons have slowly re-opened in some states (though it’s hard to predict if or when this will change).
 “Because times are so uncertain, the longevity of color is key right now,” says Nikki Lee, a celebrity hair colorist and co-founder of Nine Zero One Salon in Los Angeles.
-“Since cool tones are very hard to upkeep, we’re going to see a lot of people embracing warmer tones and their natural roots.”
+“Since cool tones are hard to upkeep, we’re going to see a lot of people embracing warmer tones and their natural roots."

-On the flip side, we’re also seeing a surge in bright colors like pink or teal, and, according to Lee, a return of those “dramatic money piece highlights in the front” that were all the rage in the 90s and 2000s.
+We’re also going to see a continued surge in bright colors like pink or red, and, according to Lee, more of those “dramatic money piece highlights in the front” that were all the rage in the 90s and 2000s.
 (Think: Ginger Spice during the height of Spice Girls fame.)

 2. Punches of color